ned2/typediff/docs/grammar-utils.md

 # grammar-utils.py

-This script currently only performs one function, which is to create the various data files needed for the running of the tools found in the grammalytics toolkit.
+This script creates the various data files needed for the running of the tools found in the grammalytics toolkit.
 Other functions may be added in the future.

 ## How to run